Posted on: January 9, 2025

 • Choose a training format:

-• In-person training: This involves classroom instruction and hands-on training with a certified instructor.
+• In-person training: This involves classroom instruction and hands-on training with an instructor.

 • Online training: This allows you to learn at your own pace, but often requires a hands-on evaluation component.